PRIZM-Experiment/prizm-data-wrangling/README.md

 ##### Accessing Data

-Each entry of the PRIZM data container can be accessed as in a Python dictionary.
+Each data entry of the PRIZM data container can be accessed as in a Python dictionary.
 A few examples are listed below.
 ```python
 data['100MHz']['EW']['pol']
 data['100MHz']['EW']['time_sys_start']
 data['100MHz']['Switch']['antenna']
 ```

-##### Computing LST
+##### Data Aligning

-The `lst` method produces local sidereal time entries from the data's UTC Unix timestamps.
+In order to meaningfully compare PRIZM sky data collected at different times, it is necessary align it with respect to the local sidereal time.
+This can be done with the help of the `lst` method, which produces local sidereal time entries from the data's UTC Unix timestamps.
 These new entries are labeled `lst_sys_start` and `lst_sys_stop`, and stored under the instrument and channel keys provided by the user.
 ```python
 data.lst(instruments=['100MHz'], channels=['EW', 'NS'])
 ```